-The master of arts is offered in ethnomusicology, music history, and music theory.
+The master of arts in music is offered with concentrations in ethnomusicology, music history, and music theory.

 A double master's degree with the School of Library and Information Studies is also offered.

-The doctor of musical arts and the Ph.D. degrees are the highest degrees conferred by the School of Music.
-The D.M.A. is granted for evidence of general proficiency and distinctive attainment in a specialized field of performance.
+The DMA (doctor of musical arts) and the Ph.D. are the highest degrees conferred by the School of Music.
+The DMA is granted for evidence of general proficiency and distinctive attainment in a specialized field of performance.
 The student's ability in independent investigation is demonstrated through a series of recitals and in a final project presenting original research or creative scholarship.
-The D.M.A. is offered to students working in the following areas: brass instruments, choral conducting, collaborative piano, composition, guitar, orchestral conducting, organ, percussion, piano, piano pedagogy, string instruments, voice, wind conducting, and woodwind instruments.
-The Ph.D., a research degree, is offered to students working in ethnomusicology, music history, and music theory.
-The Ph.D. in music education is offered through the Department of Curriculum and Instruction.

-Master's degrees require a minimum of 30 credits; Ph.D., and D.M.A. degrees require significant work beyond the master's, including the extensive independent work described above.
-Each degree program concentration varies slightly and may impose additional requirements.
-Contact the School of Music graduate office for complete explanations of the degrees offered at the master's or doctoral levels.
+Master's degrees require a minimum of 30 credits; Ph.D. and DMA degrees require significant work beyond the Master's, including the extensive independent work described above.
+Each degree track varies slightly and may impose additional requirements.
+Contact the School of Music graduate office for complete explanations of the degrees offered at the master's or doctoral levels: email@example.com

-The Mosse Humanities Building, built in 1969, houses most of the music classrooms, practice and rehearsal rooms, and faculty studios.
+The Mosse Humanities Building, built in 1969, houses most of the music classrooms, rehearsal rooms, faculty studios, and 111 practice rooms.
 Most recitals and concerts take place in one of three performance spaces: Mills Concert Hall, Morphy Recital Hall, and Eastman Organ Recital Hall.
-The Humanities building is home to a state-of-the-art Music Computer Lab, which has a number of music workstations with Macintosh computers and ranks as the most sophisticated among similar facilities in American universities.
-Students have access to Logic Pro, ProTools, Sibelius, and Midi keyboards.
-A fully equipped recording studio produces professional-quality recordings of many concerts presented in the School of Music; the studio is equipped with a fully automated 40-input production console and state-of-the-art digital multi-channel recording capabilities.
-Full digital audio production through editing and reference CD mastering stages is also offered.
 The school's extensive collection of instruments, both common and unusual, is available to both faculty and students.
-The Raymond F. Dvorak Gallery, located in the main lobby of the Humanities Building, showcases the rich history of music at UW–Madison.
 Music Hall with its clock tower, built in 1879, is a campus landmark.
 Renovated in 1985, it is the home of the opera program.

+The music Ph.D. and music: performance DMA doctoral programs in the School of Music require a minor field of study.
 Doctoral minors provide students with the opportunity to broaden their course of graduate study.
 Students, in consultation with their major professor and the director of graduate studies, may choose among internal minor options within the School of Music, minors in other fields, or even a self-designed minor.
-Typically minors require 10–12 credits of graduate-level work.
+All minors require 9–12 credits of graduate-level work.
 Some restrictions apply to combinations of certain minor and major programs.
 For details of the specific course work involved and options available, contact the School of Music graduate office.

 Through the generosity of Paul J. Collins, the School of Music is the recipient of a substantial fellowship fund which, in combination with the Graduate School and University Foundation, allows the school to offer multiple-year funding to the highest quality graduate students in performance.
 The Collins fellowships, along with The Lorna Wendt and Anonymous fund Fellowships for Choral and Voice students are offered as Wisconsin Distinguished Fellowships and provide full tuition and fees, a generous stipend, additional funds, and comprehensive health care.
 Nomination by a performance faculty member—usually following an on-site audition—is required for consideration.

 The School of Music also offers teaching and project assistantships in music history, music theory, piano, conducting, voice, and other performance areas.
-These positions offer tuition remission, plus a salary and health care benefits.
-In addition, the School of Music selects qualified applicants to recommend for University Fellowships administered through the Graduate School and Advanced Opportunity Fellowships funded through Letters and Science.
+These positions offer tuition remission plus a salary and health care benefits.
+In addition, the School of Music selects qualified applicants for the Chancellor’s Fellowship, University Fellowship, and Advanced Opportunity Fellowship.
 The UW–Madison Office of Student Financial Services assists students in obtaining general grants and loans.
 All School of Music students who receive funding are required to enroll full-time with 8–12 graduate credits.